JumpingMonkey/go-caching-proxy/README.md

 The cache key is generated based on:
 - Request method
-- URL
+- Path and query parameters (not the full URL with domain)
 - Important headers like `Accept` and `Accept-Encoding`

+This approach ensures:
-This ensures that different variations of the same request (e.g., requesting JSON vs. XML) are cached separately.
+- Different variations of the same request (e.g., requesting JSON vs. XML) are cached separately
+- Consistent caching behavior regardless of which domain or hostname is used to access the proxy
+- Better cache hit ratios by using domain-independent keys

 ## Documentation